sumelms/frontend/.github/ISSUE_TEMPLATE/research.md

 ### Desired artfacts

-List the artfacts that the research should generate (report, demo, etc).
+List the artifacts that the research should generate (report, demo, etc).

 ### Possible next steps